ShawnEdgell/skatebit-bot/README.md

 The official Discord bot for Skatebit, providing fast, up-to-date access to Skater XL mods directly in Discord.

-ModFinder lets you browse and search Skater XL maps and mods, pulling data from Skatebit's API and mod.io cache.
-Whether you're looking for a new map, a specific mod, or just exploring, ModFinder makes it easy.

 ## ⚙️ Features

 - **Browse Full Mod Lists:**